DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - e.g. using your Google or Facebook account to sign into Zoom
 - 5.2.8 Singe Sign On (SSO)
     - **Single Sign-On (SSO)**: a centralized access control technique allowing a subject to be authenticated once on a system and access multiple resources without authenticating again
-    - Advantages of using SSO include:
+    - 🚡Advantages of using SSO include:
         - reduces the number of passwords that users need to remember, and they are less likely to write them down
         - eases administration by reducing the number of accounts
+        - SSO solutions and centralized administration and make it easier for administrators to manage user accounts.
-    - Disadvantages:
+    - 🚡Disadvantages:
         - once an account is compromised, an attacker gains unrestricted access to all of the authorized resources
     - Within an organization, a central access control system, such as a directory service, is often used for SSO
         - **Directory Service**: a centralized database that includes information about subjects and objects, including authentication data